stephenverderame/cpp_book/src/exceptions/noexcept.md

 }
 ```

-But we can also make functions *conditionally noexcept*.
+We can also make functions *conditionally noexcept*.
 This means that the function will be `noexcept` if and only if some compile time expression is true.

 ```C++
 void x() noexcept; //noexcept